arthurdjn/snake-reinforcement-learning/README.md

 ### SAGA

-The model has been trained on [SAGA](https://documentation.sigma2.no/quick/saga.html) servers, through 3000 generations of 1500 snakes each.
+[SAGA](https://documentation.sigma2.no/quick/saga.html) is a distributed memory system which consists of 244 dual/quad socket nodes, interconnected with a high-bandwidth low-latency InfiniBand network.
+The model has been trained on [SAGA](https://documentation.sigma2.no/quick/saga.html) servers with an access of 16GB ram and 8 nodes, through 3000 generations of 1500 snakes each.

 ## Getting Started